patternMiner/hierarchical/README.md

 hierarchical
 ============
-Reusable and pluggable components that enable navigation and selection of hierarchical data using AngularDart.
+Reusable components that enable navigation and selection of hierarchical data using AngularDart.